Reconciling common source, specific source, feature based and score based likelihood ratios: Bayes Decisions improve with more information

 Any action with lowest cost will be referred to as a {\em Bayes Decision} $BD(c,\pi)$ (the terminology is taken from \cite{brummer}).
 For any $\pi$, we denote the expected costs of the BD according to \eqref{expc} by $c(\pi)=c_\pi(BD(c,\pi))$.

 We are now interested whether additional information will, in expectation, lower the costs of the BD.
 When additional information $e$ comes in, we will update $\pi$ to $\pi \mid e$, which we will write as $\pi(e)$.
 In this notation, $\pi(\emptyset)=\pi$, making clear that $\pi$ is the probability distribution not conditioned on (any derivative of) the data $(e_x,e_y)$.
 We then take a Bayes Decision on the basis of $\pi(e)$.
-It may, of course, happen that this Bayes Decision is more costly than the one based on $\pi$.
+It may of course happen that this Bayes Decision happens to be, for some instances of $e$, more costly than the one based on $\pi$.
+But since $\pi(e)$ is a better informed probability distribution than $\pi$, we would expect that on average, it is advantageous to take $e$ into account.
+We will show that this is correct in the sense that the following holds. \begin{theorem} Let $c=(c_{ij})$ be a cost function as described above for mutually exclusive and exhaustive hypotheses $H_1,\dots,H_n$ and actions $A_1,\dots,A_m$.
+Let $\pi$ be the prior probability distribution on the $H_i$ and let $\pi(E)$ be the (random) posterior probability vector obtained from (a Bayesian update of the prior), with the random variable $E$ modeling the evidence.
+Then, we have